Ashok0/EnderalVREssentials/README.md

          taa po 1.0
          taa ps 0

-[**VR Address Library for SKSEVR v0.15.0**](https://www.nexusmods.com/skyrimspecialedition/mods/58101?tab=files): VR Address Library database for end users.
+[**VR Address Library for SKSEVR v0.19.0**](https://www.nexusmods.com/skyrimspecialedition/mods/58101?tab=files): VR Address Library database for end users.
 This is intended as a VR replacement for Address Library for SKSE for mods designed for it.
 Only download if the mod says this is a requirement.
 It is currently an alpha.
 This is not for SSE.
 This is different from Address Library for SKSE.

+[**Crash Logger VR v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/59818?tab=files): Generates crash logs when the game Just Works™.
+This is a VR port using fudgyduff's MIT source.

 [**PapyrusUtil VR - Scripting Utility Functions v3.6b**](https://www.nexusmods.com/skyrimspecialedition/mods/13048?tab=files): An SKSE plugin adding several new scripts with native functions that provide various conveniences related to data storage and other misc functions to the scripter/modder.
 DynDOLOD requirement.